Aarkham/ImNodeSoup/README.md

 # ImNodeSoup

-This is a version od https://github.com/olvb/nodesoup for dear imgui.
+This is a version of https://github.com/olvb/nodesoup for dear imgui.

 I have adapted nodesoup from Olivier Birot to dear imgui.
 I just made the changes to allow for an interactive frame rate.
 All credit goes to him.